metamatopoeia/liquid-glass-ui/.github/CODE_OF_CONDUCT.md

 I reserve the right to moderate, hide, or delete comments and close issues that violate these standards.
 Users who engage in persistent or severe harassment will be blocked from the repository.

 ## Reporting
-If you witness or experience inappropriate behavior, please contact me privately at **[INSERT EMAIL]**.
+If you witness or experience inappropriate behavior, please contact me privately at **metamatopoeia@gmail.com**.